Getting Started โ

 You could stop here if you want, but if you're curious about Graffle's document builder (aka. "query builder") continue on!

-To access the document builder you must first perform a code generation step.
+To access the document builder you have to use the extension and perform a code generation step.
+Let's begin with code generation.
 When you installed graffle

 pnpm graffle --schema https://countries.trevorblades.com/graphql